 11-5-3.1 Effect.
 In case of a qualified protest against a zoning map amendment, that amendment shall not become effective except by favorable vote of three-fourths (3/4) of all members of the City Council.
-The foregoing provisions concerning protests shall not be applicable to any amendment which initially zones property added to the territorial coverage of the Ordinance as a result of annexation.
+The foregoing provisions concerning protests shall not be applicable to any amendment which initially zones property added to the territorial coverage of the Ordinance as a result of annexation or otherwise, or to an amendment to an adopted special use or planned development district if the amendment does not accomplish any of the following: